AbdelrahmanHamdyy/Hand-Gesture-Recognition/README.md

 <li>joblib</li>
 </ul>
 <li>You can view
-<a href="https://www.kaggle.com/datasets/evernext10/hand-gesture-of-the-colombian-sign-language">Data Set</a> which using to train module</li>
+<a href="https://www.kaggle.com/datasets/evernext10/hand-gesture-of-the-colombian-sign-language">Data Set</a> which was used to train the model</li>
 <li>You can view <a href="https://github.com/AbdelrahmanHamdyy/Hand-Gesture-Recognition/blob/main/Report.pdf"> Report</a></li>
 </ul>
 <hr style="background-color: #4b4c60"></hr>